Betsaleel237/BetsaleelShoppingAvatar/Readme.md

 # Betsaleel Shopping Avatar
-Discover my e-commerce website featuring an AI-powered avatar to enhance your shopping experience, where shopping for fresh fruits, vegetables, exotic produce, and more has never been easier!
-Experience the convenience of our AI-powered avatar that lets you place orders and ask product-related questions effortlessly.
-Interact with our virtual assistant via text or voice chat and enjoy a smarter way to shop for your favorite products!
+Discover my e-commerce website, featuring an AI-powered avatar that enhances your shopping experience.
+Shopping for fresh fruits, vegetables, exotic produce, and more has never been easier!
+Experience the convenience of our AI assistant, which lets you place orders and ask product-related questions effortlessly.
+Interact with our virtual assistant via text or voice chat, and enjoy a smarter way to shop for your favorite products!

 ✔Easily place orders and ask product-related questions through text or voice chat.